How To Make a Chair Planter

 Below is an even easier version..
 Simply paint up your chair and a basket to match.
 Plant the basket with flowers.

 The above photos were all versions we found on pinterest.
 But we love to see your photos.
-Please email your projects to us on email@example.com and we will share them on our social media platforms and our website, where we have a section dedicated to customer photos.
+Please tag Shabby.ie in your projects and we will share them on our social media platforms and our website, where we have a section dedicated to customer photos.